aj9045j/hadoop-installation/README.md

 <value>${yarn.resourcemanager.hostname}:8032</value>
 </property>
 ```
-save it then close it
+save it, then close it

 e) now open hadoop-env.sh by
 ```bash